If you wish to add or amend a word/phrase please submit your request using this online form.

 • An IX is grade point neutral; it does not count towards the GPA

-• Outstanding work must be completed no later than the end of the subsequent semester
+• Outstanding work must be completed within two timesters of the initial attempt

 • Credit is only awarded on completion of outstanding work – the IX grade can then be changed to the new grade

 • If the student does not complete the work then the IX grade will be changed back to the grade they would have received

 To update an IX grade fill out a Change of Grade form and send it to firstname.lastname@example.org

 |January start||Some programmes (mostly graduate) begin the academic year in January and go through to the following January.
 See also September start and May start.|